moloch--/sliver-py/README.md

 - `hatch run dev:fmt`  -- runs `black` and `isort` for formatting

-- `hatch run dev:genproto` -- executes `protobuf.sh` to generate new protobuf files based on Sliver submodule

 ### Docker/WSL2

 A Dockerfile is included if you wish to develop inside a container.
 This may be preferable for development on any operating system to keep the dev environment isolated.
 Windows developers may choose to develop inside WSL2.

-In either case, `scripts/sliver_install.sh` contains a modified version of the official Sliver installation script that does not create a `systemd` based service, as containers and WSL2 do not support systemd out of the box.
+In either case, `scripts/sliver_install.sh` contains a modified version of the official Sliver installation script that does not create a `systemd` based service.
 After running this script, you may start a local Sliver server in your container or WSL2 instance by running:

 `sudo /root/sliver-server daemon &`

 Alternatively, you can still choose to set up an external Sliver instance to connect to via Sliver's [multi-player mode](https://github.com/BishopFox/sliver/wiki/Multiplayer-Mode).
 The `sliver_install` script is purely for local development convenience.

+### Updating protobufs
+This should only be necessary when changes are made to Sliver's protobuf.
+Running `scripts/protobufgen.py` will update `sliver-py` protobuf files.
+Ensure that the `.pyi` type hints are generated also.

+### Running tests
+To run tests, you should have at least one beacon implant and one session implant connected to you Sliver instance.
+Currently, it is ok to only have them running on a Linux system (implants running on your sliver server works fine).
+In the future, you may need to have a session implant on the type of operating system the test is for, particularly for Windows.

+Tests are implemented using [Ward](https://github.com/darrenburns/ward).
+The tests have been tagged so you can run all the tests or just the tests you need.
+Recommendation is to run all tests when making a major change.

+- `ward` : All tests
+- `ward --tags client`: Client tests only
+- `ward --tags interactive`: InteractiveObject tests